tocco/tocco-docs/devops/continuous_delivery/deploy_and_basics.rst

 The old test system is usally kept for a short while, in order to be able to verify potential regression that resulted from the upgrade.
-Then, the old test system is removed and were back to the regular setup:
+Then, the old test system is removed and we're back to the regular setup:

 .. graphviz::